-Our Home Care services are managed by regional offices which means the staff working within those offices are locals, caring for locals.
-With local understanding of the district, you can be assured that your care and services will be provided by someone who understands your needs, and lives within your community.
-At UPA Home Care we understand that the needs and the delivery of services to a client in Metropolitan areas are likely be very different to the needs of someone living in Regional NSW.
-We believe that having regionally based offices helps to ensure consumer’s needs are met without a ‘cookie cutter’ approach to care.
+Our Home Care Services are managed by Regional offices, staff working within those offices are locals, caring for locals.
+With local understanding of the Region, you can be assured that your care and services will be provided by someone who understands your needs, and lives within your community.
+At UPA Home Care we understand that the needs and the delivery of services to a client in metropolitan areas are likely be very different to the needs of someone living in regional NSW.
+Our regionally based offices helps to ensure consumer’s needs are met without a ‘cookie cutter’ approach to care.

-The 7 regional offices include; Central West (office in Orange), Dubbo/ Yeoval (office in Dubbo), Hunter (office in Wallsend), Murray River (office in Albury), North Coast (office in Tweed Heads), Riverina (office in Wagga Wagga), and Sydney (office in Hornsby).
+The 6 Regional Offices include; Central West (office in Orange), Western (office in Dubbo), Hunter (office in Wallsend), Riverina Murray Region (office in Albury), North Coast (office in Tweed Heads), and the Sydney Region.
 Within these regions, we are able to offer a range of services including Home Care Packages, Community Home Support Packages, Department of Veterans Affairs Services, Private Services, Brokerage Services, Day Respite, and Meals on Wheels.
-To find out what specific services are available within your region, please click on the link to that region.
+To find out what specific services are available within your region, please click on a link below:-

-At UPA Home Care, our focus is on building a sincere and caring relationship with our clients and every decision we make as an organisation comes back to the mission of UPA- incorporating the values of Compassion, Respect, Integrity, Kindness, and Inclusiveness.
-To us you are more than a client, you are part of our family.
+At UPA Home Care, our focus is on building a sincere and caring relationship with our clients and every decision we make as an organisation comes back to the mission of UPA- incorporating the values of Compassion, Respect, Integrity, Kindness and Inclusiveness.
+To us you are more than a client, you are part of the UPA family.

-As of 27 February 2017, the Government has rolled out the Increasing Choice in Home Care reforms affecting Home Care Packages.
-Not only do the reforms change the way that Home Care is accessed, they are the biggest reforms the Aged Care sector has ever seen.
+As at 27 February 2017, the Government rolled out the Increasing Choice in Home Care reforms affecting Home Care Packages.
+Not only have the reforms changed the way that Home Care is accessed, they are the biggest reforms the Aged Care sector has ever seen.

 The Funding Will Follow the Consumer